1-800-700-4174

 Appeals at the CAVC involve complicated rules of practice and procedure, settlement conferences, appellate brief writing, and sometimes oral arguments.
 It is best to have an experienced DuPage County VA disability attorney review your BVA denial at no cost to you.
 Contact the BVA denial attorney at The Vet Law Office before the 120-day deadline passes.

-You may connect with our service-disabled, veteran-owned law firm by calling 1-800-700-4174 today and scheduling a free consultation.
+You may connect with our service-disabled, veteran-owned law firm by calling 1-800-700-4174 today and scheduling a consultation.

 badge badge badge badge badge badge